Lessons from Sunflowers: Always Turn Toward the Light

 Of all the things that bring good luck, perseverance and work are the most certain.

 She demonstrated, for example, that people who appear lucky scored higher in openness, resilience, problem-solving, positivity, self-confidence, innovation, and creativity.
-They also scored lower on neuroticism, anxiety, guilt, and anger.From this, we can conclude that in order to create your own luck, to turn on your inner light and let it guide you towards personal satisfaction and well-being like a lighthouse, you have to approach life from a more relaxed perspective.
+They also scored lower on neuroticism, anxiety, guilt, and anger.you have to approach life from a more relaxed perspective.

 Characteristics like cognitive flexibility and the ability to measure your needs can help you direct your gaze towards more fertile ground.